GoGo Sentai Boukenger vs. Super Sentai: Aka Red

-Aka Red (アカレッド, Aka Reddo) is the Spirit of the Super Sentai's Red Warriors.
-He has all of the powers of all of the Red Warriors, except Bouken Red.
+Aka Red (アカレッド, Aka Reddo) is the Spirit of the Super Sentai's red warriors.
+He has all of the powers of all 30 red warriors, except Bouken Red.
 He leads the veteran Super Sentai warriors in the fight against Time Demon Chronos and his associates.
-Using his power of Soul Advent (ソウル降臨, Sōru Kōrin), he transforms into two of the past 30 warriors, Hyakujuu Sentai Gaorangers Gao Red and Mahou Sentai Magirangers Magi Red, the latter of which is Tsubasa's younger brother and Hikaru's brother-in-law.
-This power even recreates the henshin initiation gestures, the henshin sequence, roll call, and signature weapons and attacks.
-He also uses weapons from Bakuryū Sentai Abarangers Aba Red, Ninpuu Sentai Hurricanegers Hurricane Red, and Tokusou Sentai Dekarangers Deka Red.
-During his roll call, he quickly transforms into the aforementioned Red warriors in chronological order (from Gao Red to Magi Red).
-Design-wise, he is based on the first Red Warrior, Himitsu Sentai Gorengers Akarenger and the thickness of his spandex recalls the cloth suits used from Gorenger to Dai Sentai Goggle-V. The logo of the 30th Anniversary is on his left chest, while his belt buckle is made of the Roman numeral for the number 30 (XXX).
-He also possesses a fire motif, the common element of most Red Warriors, such as Gosei Sentai Dairangers Ryu Ranger, Seijuu Sentai Gingamans Ginga Red, Gao Red, Deka Red, Magi Red, and even Bouken Red himself.
-Before battle, he recites One who inherits the souls of the red warriors!
-Aka Red!
+Using his Soul Advent (ソウル降臨, Sōru Kōrin) ability, Aka Red transforms into two past red warriors; Hyakujuu Sentai Gaorangers Gao Red and Mahō Sentai Magirangers Magi Red.
+This power even recreates the transformation initiation gestures, the transformation sequence, roll call, and signature weapons and attacks.
+He also uses weapons from Ninpuu Sentai Hurricanegers Hurricane Red, Bakuryū Sentai Abarangers AbaRed, and Tokusou Sentai Dekarangers Deka Red.
+During his roll call, he quickly transforms into the aforementioned five red warriors in chronological order (Gao Red, Hurricane Red, AbaRed, Deka Red, and Magi Red).
+Design-wise, he is based on the first red warrior, Himitsu Sentai Gorengers Akarenger, and the thickness of his spandex recalls the cloth suits used from Gorenger to Dai Sentai Goggle-V. The logo of the 30th Anniversary is on his left chest, while his belt buckle is made of the Roman numeral for the number 30 (XXX).
+He also possesses a fire motif, the common element of most red warriors, such as Gosei Sentai Dairangers Ryu Ranger, Seijuu Sentai Gingamans Ginga Red, Gao Red, Deka Red, Magi Red, and even Bouken Red himself.
+Before battle, he recites "The one who inherits the souls of the red warriors!
+Aka Red!"